How to Recognize Both Good & Bad Stress

 You’ll never be able to completely cut stress out of your life, nor should you.
 Rather, it’s important to find ways to manage your stress.
 Part of stress management is having the ability to distinguish between good and bad stress.
 This can help us be less reactive by putting our feelings of stress into perspective.
 However, there’s much more to striking a healthy balance.
 To avoid chronic stress, it’s important to take time for rest and relaxation, as well as be aware of personal limitations—particularly cutting out activities and obligations that don’t contribute to overall fulfillment, such as distancing yourself from a negative or toxic friendship.

 In many cases, it can be difficult to manage stress on your own.
 If you find that you’re dealing with chronic stress, know that professional support is available.
-Additionally, Harvard Pilgrim Health Care members have access to digital tools, like Sanvello, that provide coping tools and guided journeys for stress management.
 Members and non-members alike are also welcome to attend complimentary mindfulness and online yoga classes offered through our Living Well program, which can greatly help with stress relief.
 Stress is inevitable, but being able to identify what’s healthy and taking steps to manage your stress can help you lead a healthier, more fulfilled life.